 It is true that whole grain brown bread is richer in fiber than white bread.
 However, as our meal plans are based on the Mediterranean diet, they include plenty of fruits, vegetables, nuts and legumes, so that the daily fiber needs are fully met.
 Excessive intake of fiber can make bowel movements too fast and prevent adequate absorption of nutrients.
 In other words, with our meal plans, you are sure to get the right amount of all nutrients – never too little nor too much!

-Info Nutrition: Healthy with Pleasure
+Info Nutrition: Healthy

 The most recent recommendations (references) for healthy consist of 49 nutritional targets that must be attained day after day, in order to reach or maintain optimal health.